Mehgugs/novus/docs_topics/02-DiveIn.md

 end)
 ```

-The argument we receive in the callback is the @{novus.client.context.context|context} of the event, it will contain all the relevant discord objects involved in the event.
+The argument we receive in the callback is the @{client.context.context|context} of the event, it will contain all the relevant discord objects involved in the event.

 ### What if I'm morally against callbacks?